 Consider including the equity in your home in your diversification strategy.

-A type of commodity that should really be considered a sixth asset class is the equity in your home.
-Most investment advisors don't count the equity in your home as a real estate investment.
+Most investment advisors don't count the equity in a home as a real estate investment.
 They assume you will continue to live there for the rest of your life.

-That attitude encouraged many homeowners to borrow against the equity in their homes to buy other consumer goods.
-When housing prices declined in 2006, they owed more than the house was worth.
+That attitude encouraged many homeowners to borrow against the equity in their homes to buy consumer goods.
+When housing prices declined in 2006, many homeowners owed more than their property was worth.
 As a result, many people lost their homes during the financial crisis.
-Some walked away from their homes while others declared bankruptcy.
+Some walked away from their homes, while others declared bankruptcy.

 Diversification and Asset Allocation

 How much should you own of each asset class?
 There is no universal best-diversified investment.